This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Estonia.

 Yes, it may be possible to reclaim the VAT incurred in certain circumstances.
 Two schemes exist, one for businesses established in the EU and another for businesses established elsewhere.

+The EU cross border refund scheme is available in all EU States, and enables a business established in the EU to recover VAT incurred in another member State.
+To be eligible to make a claim, the claimant must be a taxable person established in an EU member State other than the one from which the claim is to be sought.
 In addition, the claimant: must not be registered, liable, or eligible to be registered in the member State from which he is claiming the refund must have no fixed establishment, seat of economic activity, place of business or other residence there during the refund period he must not have supplied any goods or services in the member State of refund, apart from certain limited exceptions.

 The amount that is refundable is determined by the deduction rules that apply in the country making the refund.
-The claim is submitted electronically to the tax authority from whom the repayment is being sought.
+The claim is submitted electronically through the tax authority from whom the repayment is being sought.

 The refund period must not cover more than one calendar year or less than three calendar months – unless it is covering the remainder of a calendar year.
 The claim has to be made by 30 September of the year following that in which the VAT was incurred.